dnschneid/crouton/README.md

 ### The easy way (assuming you want an Ubuntu LTS with Xfce)

-  1. Download `crouton`
-  2. Open a shell (Ctrl+Alt+T, type `shell` and hit enter)
+  1. Open a shell (Ctrl+Alt+T, type `shell` and hit enter)
-  3. Copy the installer to an executable location by running `sudo install -Dt /usr/local/bin -m 755 ~/Downloads/crouton`
+  2. Download the installer to an executable location by running `sudo sh -c 'curl -L https://goo.gl/fd3zc -o /usr/local/bin/crouton && chmod +x /usr/local/bin/crouton'`
-  4. Now that it's executable, run the installer itself: `sudo crouton -t xfce`
+  3. Now that it's executable, run the installer itself: `sudo crouton -t xfce`
-  5. Wait patiently and answer the prompts like a good person.
+  4. Wait patiently and answer the prompts like a good person.
-  6. Done!
+  5. Done!
 You can jump straight to your Xfce session by running `sudo enter-chroot startxfce4` or, as a special shortcut, `sudo startxfce4`
-  7. Cycle through Chromium OS and your running graphical chroots using Ctrl+Alt+Shift+Back and Ctrl+Alt+Shift+Forward.
+  6. Cycle through Chromium OS and your running graphical chroots using Ctrl+Alt+Shift+Back and Ctrl+Alt+Shift+Forward.
-  8. Exit the chroot by logging out of Xfce.
+  7. Exit the chroot by logging out of Xfce.

 ### With encryption!